infiniflow/infinity/README.md

 ## 🎮 Get Started

-The Infinity-embedded SDK allows you to embed Infinity into Python applications, eliminates the need for a separate back-end server.
-By using `pip install infinity-embedded-sdk` and `import infinity_embedded`, you can quickly develop a local AI application in Python, leveraging the fastest and most powerful RAG database in the world:

-1. Install the Infinity-embedded SDK:
+Infinity supports two modes of operation, embedded mode and client-server mode.
+Infinity's embedded mode enables you to quickly embed Infinity into Python applications, without the need to connect to a separate backend server.
+The following shows how to operate in embedded mode:

    ```bash
    pip install infinity-embedded-sdk==0.4.0.dev2
    ```